 We are traffic!

 The first time I saw a Critical Mass event was two years ago in the streets where I was living, Ghent.
-I thought it was a kind of parade of some sorts.
+I thought it was a kind of parade of some sort.
 I asked a woman what was this ride for, she answered me that it was a ride to reclaim the streets for cyclists.
 When I came back home I researched a little bit.
-I saw that it was a monthly event held the first Friday of every month.
+I saw that it was a monthly event held on the first Friday of every month.
 An event held in approximately 300 cities around the world.